strat0sphere/spark-euca/README.md

 In both cases I am assuming you already have a running eucalyptus cluster.
 The scripts require that Eycaluptus is already installed and then create the instances to run your cluster according to the EMI you specify.

+### Usage

+For case 1) all you need to do is run something like this:
+./spark-euca
+-i xxxx.pem
+-k xxxx
+-s n
+-emi-xyzzyzxy
+-t x2.2xlarge
+--no-ganglia
+--os-type ubuntu
+--user-data zzzz.sh
+launch spark-test

+For case 2) all you need to do is run something like this:
+./mesos-euca-emi -i xxxx.pem.pem
+-k xxxx
+-s n
+-emi-master emi-xyzzyzxy
+-e emi-xyzzyzxy
+-t m2.2xlarge
+--no-ganglia
+-w 60
+--user-data-file zzzz.sh
+--installation-type mesos-emi
+--run-tests True
+launch mesos-cluster-emi

+Basically you could use the mesos-euca-emi to also install a Spark Standalone cluster by specifying the correct arguments but the spark-euca script will work just fine for Spark-standalone

+*Check scripts for more options*

 ### Details